 driver risk premium.
 It's based on convictions over a three-year period.
 You pay the driver risk premium on top of your cost of insurance.

-Ticket fines increase the more over the speed limit you drive.
+Ticket fines increase the further over the speed limit you drive.
 If you're caught doing 20km/hr over the speed limit on a highway, you'll be ticketed $138; do more than 40km/hr, and the ticket is $368.
 In a school, playground or construction zone, the fines range from $196 to $483.
-Check out the facts on escalating speeding fines in our
+For more information see our full listing of fines and points for B.C. traffic offences.

 Besides the violation ticket fine and driver risk premium, police can immediately impound your vehicle for seven days for those travelling 40 km or more over the posted speed limit.
 This could escalate to 30 or 60 days for repeat offenders.
 The owner is then required to pay the vehicle towing and storage fees to get their vehicle back.